ryanolsonx/vscode-solarized-theme/README.md

 Based on the built-in solarized theme, I've improved the dark and light solarized themes to look more like solarized (as seen in website and in vim).

+After install, the themes are called 'Solarized Light+' and 'Solarized Dark+'.

 ## Screenshots

 ### Dark Screenshot